bruvellu/terebratalia-wnts/wnt.md

 <!--Components orthology-->

-We find *T. transversa* orthologs for intracellular components related to the Wnt pathway.
-The gene dishevelled (*dsh*), a key regulator of Wnt pathways...
-[@dsh] (@fig:dsh-tree), *axin* (@fig:axin-tree), a protein that interacts with *dsh*... [@axin], and beta-catenin (*bcat*) (@fig:axin-tree), the effector protein that mediates downstream gene activity... [@bcat].
+The gene dishevelled (*dsh*) is a key Wnt signaling regulator [@dsh].
+The protein has three conserved domains DIX, PDZ and DEP [@dsh].
+The DIX domain is shared with *axin*, another key component of the Wnt pathway which interacts directly with dsh [@axin].
+The interaction of both proteins regulate the complex of beta-catenin degradation, the effector protein that mediates downstream gene activity [@dsh; @bcat].
+We identified a single *dsh*, *axin*, and beta-catenin orthologs in *T. transversa* (@fig:dsh-tree) (@fig:bcat-tree).

 <!--Components profiling-->

-The three genes are highly expressed in every developmental stage and, while *dvl* and *axin* maternal levels decrease after the mid blastula stage, the amount of *beta-catenin* transcripts remains constant throughout throughout development (@fig:intraseq).
+The three genes are highly expressed in every developmental stage. *dsh* and *axin* levels decrease after the mid blastula stage, while *beta-catenin* transcript abundance remains constant throughout development (@fig:s-profiling).

 <!--Components expression-->

-*dvl* transcripts localize to a narrow ectodermal apical domain and the adjacent territory in the anterior mesoderm throughout development (@fig:intracellular).
-This apical domains are cleared in the late larva and *dvl* is upregulated in the mesoderm in the dorsal portion of the mantle lobe.
+*dsh* transcripts localize to a narrow apical domain in the ectoderm, and to adjacent territory in the anterior mesoderm (@fig:intracellular).
+The apical domain is cleared in the late larva and *dsh* is upregulated in the dorsal mesoderm of the mantle lobe.

-*axin* is broadly expressed in the early gastrula with higher expression at the posterior end (@fig:intracellular).
-At the late gastrula and early larva it is mostly expressed in a pair of bilateral bands at the anterior portion of the pedicle lobe which correspond to the wnt1 domain, as well as in the mantle lobe mesoderm adjacent to the endoderm (@fig:intracellular).
+*axin* is broadly expressed in the early gastrula with higher levels at the posterior end (@fig:intracellular).
+At the late gastrula and early larva it is mostly expressed in a pair of bilateral bands at the anterior portion of the pedicle lobe which correspond to the *wnt1* domain, as well as in the mantle lobe mesoderm adjacent to the endoderm (@fig:intracellular).

-*beta-catenin* is ubiquitously expressed in the ecto and mesoderm until the late gastrula when the ectodermal transcripts are downregulated (@fig:intracellular).
-During larval development mesoderm expression is also downregulated and in the late larva stage *beta-catenin* transcripts are restricted to the anterior mesoderm and to the mesoderm associated with the chaetae sacs in the mantle lobe (@fig:intracellular).
+*beta-catenin* is ubiquitously expressed in the ectoderm and mesoderm until the late gastrula when the ectodermal transcripts are downregulated (@fig:intracellular).
+During larval development, mesoderm expression is also downregulated.
+In the late larva stage, *beta-catenin* transcripts are restricted to the anterior mesoderm and to the mesoderm associated with the chaetae sacs in the mantle lobe (@fig:intracellular).